Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Discussion

 Our theoretical analysis in this work shows that the PTK feature covariance at initialization has a relatively simple structure in terms of the weights and the data.
-To predict the correlation of the NFA later in training, we will likely need to account for the change in this matrix.
-One should be able to predict this development at short times by taking advantage of the fact that eigenvectors of the Hessian change slowly during training \cite{HessianInertia}.
-An alternative approach would be to use a quadratic model for neural network dynamics \cite{AtishQuadratic, LibinQuadratic} which can capture dynamics of the NTK (and therefore the PTK).
+To predict the NFC later in training, we will likely need to account for the change in this matrix.
+One should be able to predict this development at short times by taking advantage of the fact that eigenvectors of the Hessian change slowly during training \citep{HessianInertia}.
+An alternative approach would be to use a quadratic model for neural network dynamics \citep{AtishQuadratic, LibinQuadratic} which can capture dynamics of the empirical NTK (and therefore the PTK).
+One promising avenue to study the time dynamics of the PTK could be to adapt the results of \citet{wang2024nonlinear}, which study how the effects of feature learning can propagate to the conjugate kernel for neural networks.
+It may also be useful to unify our notion of alignment with the observations of \citet{alignment2023}, where they find that the weights align with the averaged outer products of the loss gradients.